jonasjaguar/jaguos-login-theme/README.md

 ### Acknowledgments

-Original code is taken from KDE plasmas breeze theme.
+The original code is taken from KDE plasmas breeze theme.
 In specific the SDDM login theme written by [David Edmundson](davidedmundson@kde.org).